sourcegraph/about/handbook/people-ops/onboarding/glossary.md

 ### Branch
 A specific series of changes in a repository, usually used to isolate changes during their development.
 Branching lets you make changes, test them in a staging area, then merge them into the “master branch” (the “live” part of your code).

-### Master Branch
+### Main Branch
 The primary branch of a repository, usually holding the actively-developed product and working of features (non-working versions tend to stay in branches).
 This is the “live” part of a project that can be viewed by the public.
+Sometimes referred to as the "master" branch.

 ### Clone
 A copy of a repository, including its full history.
 Similar to a copy of a Google Doc with all its revision history.